NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 And

 - [Vulcanize](https://github.com/CrowdHailer/vulcanize)
-  An early stage library to build form objects that work well with custom types.
+  My library to build form objects that work well with custom types.